 - 1.2 Unit Discrepancy: The plan indicates on sheet 4, note 10.G that there are 80 units proposed within the building.
 The architectural drawings contain 82 units within the proposed building (40 on the first floor, 42 on the second floor).
-The applicant should confirm the number of units proposed within the building and update the plan accordingly. - 1.3 North Arrow Discrepancy: The north arrow is incorrectly placed on the demolition plan (sheet 3), site plan (sheet 4), drainage plan (sheet 6), utility plan (sheet 7), landscape plan (sheet 9), lighting plan (sheet 10), soil erosion and sediment control plan (sheet 11), soil management plan (sheet 12) and vehicle circulation plans (sheets 17 and 18).
-It appears that the north arrow should be turned approximately 90-degrees to the left, though the applicant should confirm the appropriate direction.
-This should be corrected and the plans should be updated. - 1.4 Required Relief: The plan requires 17 variances and three (3) design exceptions.
+The applicant should confirm the number of units proposed within the building and update the plan accordingly.
+The Architectural Plans have been revised accordingly to clarify that 80 units are proposed. - 1.3 North Arrow Discrepancy: The north arrow is incorrectly placed on the demolition plan (sheet 3), site plan (sheet 4), drainage plan (sheet 6), utility plan (sheet 7), landscape plan (sheet 9), lighting plan (sheet 10), soil erosion and sediment control plan (sheet 11), soil management plan (sheet 12) and vehicle circulation plans (sheets 17 and 18).
+It appears that the north arrow should be turned approximately 90-degrees to the left, though the applicant should confirm the March 23, 2023 | Page 2 of 26 appropriate direction.
+This should be corrected and the plans should be updated.
+The plans have been revised accordingly.

+- 1.4 Required Relief: The plan requires 17 variances and three (3) design exceptions.
 A comprehensive list of the required relief can be found in section 18 at the end of this report.

-1.5 Site Context: The site is located along Village Drive and Hartwick Drive.
+The revised plan requires 13 variances and 5 design exceptions. - 1.5 Site Context: The site is located along Village Drive and Hartwick Drive.
 Townhomes are located to the south of the property (PMUD).
 The property across the street from the site to the west is a 100% affordable multifamily apartment building.
 To the north of the site are single-family dwellings.
 To the east is the site of a planned multifamily building (PMUD).
 To the west beyond the apartment building are commercial uses such as a dental office and yoga studio, as well as the Montgomery Montessori School.
 East of the site is the Hillside at Montgomery Apartment Building.
 Single-family townhouses are located to the south of the site.